Gray Anchoring: a New Computational Theory for Biological Color Constancy: Discussion

 \section{Discussion}

+To achieve color constancy based on the anchoring theory, researchers have suggested that this process involves recovering reflectance under varying illuminants by comparing them to anchors that serve as references \cite{gilchrist1999anchoring, witzel2018color}.
+Computationally, the Retinex theory proposed reflectance recovery by implementing a sequential product for any area related to anchors \cite{land1971lightness}.
+Previous researchers have suggested using the space-average scene color (“gray-world” hypothesis) \cite{buchsbaum1980spatial, barnard2002comparison} or the color of the brightest surface in the scene (“bright-is-white” hypothesis) as the anchor for reflectance recovery \cite{land1971lightness, funt2010rehabilitation}.
+In computational color constancy, several methods focus on identifying intrinsic gray surfaces within images captured under colored light sources \cite{xiong2007automatic, li2010color, yang2015efficient}.
+These surfaces, which would appear gray if illuminated by a white light source, offer valuable cues for accurate light source estimation when precisely identified \cite{xiong2007automatic, li2010color}.
+However, these hypotheses lack support from neural computing in the visual system, and hence cannot explain the computational principles of color constancy in early vision.

-Taken together, we present a novel perspective on the functional roles of concentric double opponent cells in V1, supported by qualitative analysis.
-Our findings also suggest a novel computational theory of color constancy in the early visual system, updating the conventional retinex theory of color perception.
-The proposed gray-anchoring theory serves as a bridge among retinex theory, anchoring theory, and color-opponency theory in the context of color vision.
+To explore the neural mechanisms of color constancy in V1, Gao et al. suggested a model following the computational flow of double opponency and suggested that the concentric DO cells can encode the illuminant information of the visual scene \cite{gao2013color,gao2015color}.
+Their study took a solid step forward in exposing the role of double opponency.
+But unfortunately, their work has not fully revealed the computational principle of color opponency in achieving color constancy.
+In this study, we present a novel perspective on the functional roles of concentric DO cells in V1, supported by qualitative analysis.
+Our findings also suggest a novel computational theory of color constancy in the early visual system, significantly extending the conventional anchoring theory of lightness perception.
+The proposed gray-anchoring theory serves as a bridge among Retinex theory, anchoring theory, and color-opponency theory in the context of color vision.
 Furthermore, our study offers a potential explanation for long-debated mechanisms underlying biological color constancy.
 Specifically, we propose that double-opponency in the early stage of vision serves as the neural basis for implementing the gray-anchoring function, contributing to color constancy.

+It is important to note that, in contrast to concentric DO cells, the more prevalent DO cells in V1 have oriented DO receptive fields that feature side-by-side spatially antagonistic regions with opponent cone weights \cite{johnson2001spatial, shapley2011color}.
+These oriented DO cells play a crucial role in color edge detection, with their orientation-selective receptive fields making this function both intuitive and understandable \cite{yang2013efficient, yang2015boundary}.
+Although this work focuses on concentric DO cells, oriented DO cells may also contribute to gray-anchoring processing by detecting colored edges.
+This is particularly relevant for scenes contain quite few detectable gray anchors, as suggested by \cite{yang2015efficient}.